Guides

 What happens if you go below zero?

-It's a bust.
-Your score goes back to what it was at the start of that turn and any remaining darts are forfeited.
-For example, if you have 32 left and accidentally score 33, your score stays at 32.
+That's a bust.
+Your score snaps back to what it was before that turn and any remaining darts are forfeited.
+If you've got 32 left and you accidentally score 33?
+Back to 32.
+Painful but them's the rules.

 Is the bullseye worth 50 points?

-The inner bull (small red circle) is worth 50 points and counts as a double.
-The outer bull (green ring around it) is worth 25 points and counts as a single.
+The inner bull (little red circle) is worth 50 and counts as a double.
+The outer bull (green ring around it) is worth 25 and counts as a single.
+When people say "bullseye" they usually mean the inner one.

 What scores have no checkout?